oasis-tcs/csaf/csaf_2.0/submit/README.md

 The OASIS CSAF Technical Committee will continue to maintain the CSAF\ v2.0 OASIS Standards and produce future revisions of them.

-For this specific submission (CSAF\ v2.0 OASIS) to ISO/IEC JTC\ 1, OASIS will request to be named the “JTC\ 1 designated maintenance group” and will follow the required maintenance procedures (including Systematic Review).
+For this specific submission (CSAF\ v2.0 OASIS Standard) to ISO/IEC JTC\ 1, OASIS will request to be named the “JTC\ 1 designated maintenance group” and will follow the required maintenance procedures (including Systematic Review).